LaQuay/marcvila.me/_hackathons/team-10-railmapchallenge-2018.md

 order_number: 15
 ---

-# Team 10 'Koalas' – Railmapchallenge Hackathon 2018
+### The hackathon – Railmapchallenge Hackathon 2018

 October 2018 - Barcelona (Spain)

-### The hackathon

-Original event description:

 > ...
 ATM and SmartCatalonia organize the RAIL MAP CHALLENGE, which for 24 hours will host the best
 > experts in usability, design and programming to make the rail transport map of Barcelona one of